 Did you know that the direct link of any video file, on a website can easily be found..
 Making it easy to download without the need of any third-party browser extension or app?

 Find the Direct Link of any Video File

-Remember to make sure you use a VPN before attempting to stream video.
+Remember to make sure you use a VPN before attempting to stream IPTV.
 Without using a VPN you are taking a massive risk.
-Not only that, but some ISPs also block connections to third-party torrent streams in your location, so without a VPN you might have trouble connecting.
+Not only that, but some ISPs also block connections to third-party streams in your location, so without a VPN you might have trouble connecting.
 I personally use Ivacy VPN because they have fast servers, encrypt all data and I never experience any buffering.

 How often are you watching a video online, using a websites built-in player and you wish you had a way of saving it.
 Most of the time you end up using a Chrome/Firefox extension.
 Or you search for a third-party website that claims to do the job.
 Its actually easier to do yourself, than you might think.
 In this article we will be looking at how we can find the “direct link” of video being streamed on a website.
 Then taking that direct link and downloading the embedded .mp4 or video file.

 Now lets discount streaming websites such as YouTube and Netflix etc .
 These websites have the strongest of DRM protection on their servers – so this method wont work.
 But I did come to find that it worked on PornHub *cough*. – Anyway…